 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:

-- In conjunction with our walkthrough of ABP (Jersey) Limited ('the Ultimate Parent Company') financial close process, we confirmed our understanding of the Group's Going Concern assessment process and also engaged with management early to ensure all key factors were considered in their assessment - We obtained management's going concern assessment, including the Group's cash forecast and covenant calculation on the external borrowings for the going concern period.
-We obtained a letter of support from the Ultimate Parent Company to 30 June 2023.
-The Group headed by the Ultimate Parent Company has modelled a number of adverse scenarios in their cash forecasts and covenant calculations in order to incorporate unexpected changes to the forecasted liquidity of the group.
+- In conjunction with our walkthrough of the ABP (Jersey) Limited ('the Ultimate Parent Company' and together 'Group') financial statement close process, we confirmed our understanding of the Group's going concern assessment process and also engaged with management early to ensure all key factors were considered in their assessment, the period chosen by management was the 18-month period ended 30 June 2024; - We obtained management's going concern assessment, including the Group's cashflow forecasts and the Group's forecast covenant compliance calculations on the external borrowings for the going concern review period.
+We obtained a letter of support from the Ultimate Parent company covering the period to 30 June 2024.
+The Group headed by the Ultimate Parent company has modelled an adverse scenario in their cash forecasts and covenant calculations in order to incorporate unexpected changes to the forecasted liquidity and covenant compliance of the Group;